lerna-lite/lerna-lite/README.md

 npm install @lerna-lite/publish -D
 ```

-> **Note** as opposed to Lerna v7 and higher, the `useWorkspace` is **not** enabled by default and we still recommend to use either `useWorkspaces` for Yarn/NPM or use the default `packages` in `lerna.json` for pnpm users.

-> **Note** you might see a lot of diff changes across your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove empty lines that were added by Lerna for no real reason.
+> **Note** after publishing your next release with conventional-changelog, you might see a lot of diff changes across your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove empty lines that were added by Lerna for no reason.

 ## Project Demo?